MALIKMUHAMMADWAQAR/shrimps-length-estimation/README.md

 ## Acknowledgements

-This code reconstructs the method of Waqar et al. (*Sensors* 2025).
-It builds on ideas from RTMDet, DeepLabv3, U-Net, MobileNetV2 and the Zhang–Suen thinning algorithm.
-Princess Nourah bint Abdulrahman University Researchers Supporting Project number (PNURSP2025R140) is acknowledged in the original paper.
+This code reconstructs and builds on ideas from RTMDet, DeepLabv3, U-Net, MobileNetV2, and the Zhang–Suen thinning algorithm.

 ## Contact

 - Original corresponding author: Malik Muhammad Waqar (see the paper for details).
-- Implementation issues: please open a GitHub issue. _Maintainer contact: `<add-your-contact-here>`._
+- Implementation issues: please open a GitHub issue. _Maintainer contact: 'malikwaqarhaider@gmail.com'